-If you want your life to be simpler, less stressful, less chaotic, less hectic, less cluttered, and more enjoyable, one of the first things I suggest is to START PLANNING AHEAD!
+If you want your life to be less stressful, less chaotic, less hectic, less cluttered, and more enjoyable, one of the first things I suggest is to START PLANNING AHEAD!

 Everything from end-of-year events and activities at school and summer vacation plans to meal planning and basic home care — it’s all simpler and more enjoyable if you take a few moments to plan in advance so you’re not rushing at the last minute, stressing about everything you “don’t have time to do”, and worrying about the things you might forget in your frenzied state.